 Owning an RV comes with a world of trial and error.
 Often, the excitement to get on the road, or to jump into tiny living can cause some important issues to be forgotten.
-We've narrowed down some of the most common mistakes new owners make to save you from the headaches.
+We've narrowed down some of the most common mistakes new owners make to save you from unnecessary headaches.
 If you find yourself dealing with issues from some of these mistakes already, we are here to help!

 1. Not Taking Time to Level Your RV

+If you want to avoid costly repairs, whether it is auto leveling or manual, it is important to do before letting your slides out or turning on your refrigerator.
 An RV that is not level, be it parked or while traveling, can put strain on areas that are not meant to hold much weight, which can cause serious damage.
 Be sure to keep a standard level handy (like the one pictured below) and use it to make sure the unit is level from front to back, and side to side.
 To level from side to side, place the leveling tool on the center of the rear bumper of the RV.
 If the bubble is within the center lines, your RV is level.
 If it is not level, you'll need to add a leveling agent (like a wood block) under the tire in the width needed to get the unit level.
 Depending on where you are parked, you may need one or two pieces under one or both tires.
 This process can be tedious if you are parking somewhere without pavement, but you will be glad you took your time!
 To check your level from front to back, be sure to place the level somewhere in the mid section of the RV, like a window frame.

 2. Not Doing a Walk-Through